Students may enroll in 3 (15 US credits/60 Westminster credits) or 4 (20* US credits/80 Westminster credits) courses per semester.

 - Journalism classes: articles you have written.

-- All Harrow School of Media, Art and Design courses require a 3.0 GPA.
+- All Harrow College of Design, Creative and Digital Industries courses require a 3.0 GPA.
 If you have below a 3.0 GPA, you will not be able to take these classes.

 The following information is vetted and provided by the American Association of Collegiate Registrars and Admissions Officers (AACRAO) on the Electronic Database for Global Education (EDGE).